Multi-task learning via robust regularized clustering with non-convex group penalties: Application to real datasets

 In this section, we apply MTLRRC to two real datasets.
 The first is the landmine data \citep{Xue2007-wl}, which consists of nine-dimensional features and the corresponding binary labels for 29 tasks.
 Each task corresponds to a landmine field where data were collected: 1--15 tasks correspond to regions that are relatively highly foliated and 16--29 tasks correspond to regions that are bare earth or desert.
 Thus, there may be two clusters depending on the ground surface conditions.
 The responses represent landmines or clutter.
 The features are four moment-based features, three correlation-based features, one energy ratio feature, and one spatial variance feature.
 These are extracted from radar images.
 This dataset contains 14,820 samples in total, but the number of positive samples and negative samples is quite unbalanced.
 To perform the analysis stably, down-sampling was done by reducing negative samples to equal the number of positive samples.
 In the results, we used 1,808 samples in total.
 The second dataset is the school data \citep{Bakker2003-tp}, which consists of examination scores of 15,362 students, four school-specific attributes, and three student-specific attributes from 139 secondary schools in London from 1985 to 1987.
 The dataset was obtained by the ``MALSAR'' package in MATLAB.
 In the package, categorical attributes were replaced with binary attributes.
 Then, we used 28-dimensional explanatory variables and the examination scores as a response.
 Each school is considered a task.

-We compared MTLRRC with CVXMTL and MTLK.
+We compared MTLRRC with MTLCVX and MTLK.
 First, we split the samples in each task into $60\%$ for the train, $20\%$ for the validation, and $20\%$ for the test.
 The regularization parameters are determined by the validation data.
-For the non-convex penalties in MTLRRC, we fixed $\gamma=3$ for the group MCP and $\gamma=3.7$ for the group SCAD.
-For application to the school data, we fixed $\lambda_{2}=1000$ in MTLRRC and MTLCVX so that there is only one estimated cluster, because the school data has been considered rather homogeneous in some studies (\cite{Bakker2003-tp}; \cite{Evgeniou2005-it}).
+In MTLRRC, we use non-convex penalties and consider four cases.
+In the first case, $\gamma$ is fixed with $3$ for the group MCP (GM).
+In the second case, $\gamma$ is fixed with $3.7$ for the group SCAD (GS).
+In the third and fourth cases, $\gamma$ is chosen by the validation data for group MCP and group SCAD, respectively (GM$\gamma$ and GS$\gamma$).
 For the evaluation, we calculated NMSE and AUC for school data and landmine data, respectively.
 These values were calculated 100 times with the random splitting of the dataset.

 Table \ref{result_realdata} shows the mean and standard deviation in 100 repetitions.
-From this table, we observe that MTLRRC gives a relatively smaller NMSE than other methods for the school data, while MTLCVX is superior to other methods for the landmine data.
+From this table, we observe that MTLRRC\,(GS$\gamma$) gives a smaller NMSE and larger AUC than other methods for the school data and the landmine data, respectively.

-Next, we calculated the mean of estimated parameters $\widehat{W},\widehat{U}$, and $\widehat{O}$ in MTLRCC with group SCAD.
+Next, we calculated the mean of estimated parameters $\widehat{W},\widehat{U}$, and $\widehat{O}$ in MTLRRC\,(GS$\gamma$).
 Figures \ref{landmine_parameter} and \ref{school_parameters} show the mean of estimated parameter values for the landmine data and the school data, respectively.
 The vertical axis is the index of tasks and the horizontal axis is the index of features.
 Each color shows the mean of the estimated parameters.
 Figures \ref{landmine_outlier_prob} and \ref{school_outlier_prob} are bar plots that show the ratios of each task detected as an outlier task.
 Here, note that tasks that have never been detected are removed from the bar plots.